International Shipping Guide for Plastic Parts: FOB, CIF, DDP Explained

 How it works: You pay Alibaba, they hold funds until you confirm receipt and quality, then release to supplier.

 Golden rule: Never wire 100% payment upfront.
-Always retain leverage until goods are produced and inspected.
+Always retain leverage until goods are shipped.

 Common Import Mistakes to Avoid